xieweiAlex/English_Learning/words-review.md

 The Nordic detective is often **careworn** and **rumpled**. -
 Let's look at the most important part—the **grading rubric**. -
 Associate Davos with **turgid** discussions of interest rates and Middle East policy and whatever, not particularly about genital cutting. -
-Today, we're excited to gain more exposure to the **scintillating** self-storage industry by recommending Extra Space Storage (NYSE: EXR), which uses a similar business model to Life Storage. -
 You definitely not going to get the **synapses** in your brain working unless you're typing these commands. -
 The stereotype of the philosopher is one who spends all day and night with their **dense** textbooks and their **tortuous** thoughts. -
 Tomatoes and tomato products are some of the best **dietary sources** of **lycopene**, a potent **carotenoid** plant **pigment** that has **anti-inflammatory** and **antioxidant** benefits. -
 This is a reference to the **cardinal virtues**—courage, temperance, justice, wisdom—which guide us and tell us where to go. -
 She is not a **psychic**, nor a **homicide** detective, nor a **kook**. -
-**Hydrogen peroxide** is a natural bleaching agent that also kills bacteria in your mouth. -
 The **brassy** boys put their tongues out at us. -
-It is necessary to **disenchant** this mysticism aesthetics of practical aesthetics. -
-The crowd went absolutely mad.
-It was **bedlam**. -
 Located in Arizona, this National Park is full of **cactus** across a desert Park. -
 What I do remember is how I felt.
 Before I would freak out and then **berate** myself for losing it, I felt stuck, helpless and terrible. -
 Everything he owned was **sequestered**. -